ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/README.md

 # azure-vm-migration-case-study
-Case study exploring the migration of a global medical research company’s on-premises infrastructure to Microsoft Azure Virtual Machines.
-Includes planning checklist, deployment options, and Azure services for monitoring and management.
+Case study demonstrating the migration of an on-premises infrastructure to Microsoft Azure Virtual Machines.

+This project includes hands-on implementation of key Azure components — such as virtual networks, NSGs, backups, and VM deployment automation — along with detailed CLI scripts and documentation.

+It serves as a structured, real-world example of cloud adoption, security configuration, and cost optimization for enterprise-grade environments.